Here is a link to last week’s study on Romans 8.

 Today we open with a very familiar verse.
 Many Christ followers think they believe it until something hard happens and they realize they doubt it.

 Often, believers find it easier to share this verse with others who are hurting.
+When life is hard, can we know that God is aware?

 Can we be certain that He has planned our lives with the best outcome in mind?